 Curious about how a genetic counselor could inform and enhance your healthcare?
-We sat down with genetic counselor Carey McDougall to find out.
+We sat down with cancer genetic counselor Kylie Borden to find out.

 Having a family medical history with a disease like cancer, heart condition or Alzheimer’s disease can bring on anxieties and worries about your future or about passing them along to your children.
 Seeing a genetic counselor can offer you the peace of mind and power of knowledge, as well as make sure your healthcare is catered to your unique needs and concerns.

-We sat down with Carey McDougall, a board-certified licensed cancer genetic counselor at the Sidney Kimmel Cancer Center—Washington Township, to learn more about how genetic counseling can inform and enhance your healthcare.
+We sat down with Kylie Borden, MS, CGC, a board-certified licensed cancer genetic counselor, to learn more about how genetic counseling can inform and enhance your healthcare.

 Can anyone see a genetic counselor?